 All concerts take place in Richardson Auditorium in Alexander Hall, unless otherwise noted.

 The chapel is located on the Princeton’s main campus next to Firestone Library and Washington Road.
 The Princeton University Chapel is the religious and ceremonial center for the University.
 Completed in 1928, it is the third largest university chapel in the world.
 The chapel is occasionally a venue for Princeton University Concerts, when the music we present is uplifted and exalted by the grandeur and acoustic of the space.
-Most recently, we presented the superb English Choir Tenebrae in the Chapel during the 2011-2012 season.
+Most recently, we presented the superb Estonian Philharmonic Chamber Choir in the Chapel during the 2016-2017 season.

 Taplin is located on campus on the corner of Washington Road and Ivy Lane, situated next to the Lewis Library.
 The concert hall is on the second floor of Fine Hall.
 The hall seats 200 and is used primarily as a musical laboratory and performance space for the Department of Music.